Updated on 23rd of June 2026

 That is what a well-run virtual call center setup for home service companies looks like in practice.
 Not just routing a call, but completing the booking before the customer hangs up.

-What does it cost?
+What does a virtual receptionist cost?

 Over a full year, a live answering service with per-call billing can cost two to three times more than an AI solution, with fewer features to show for it.
 For a side-by-side look at specific tools, this breakdown of top AI phone answering systems for home services covers the leading options in detail.